 In addition to CRPC and CPI-refractory tumors, we plan to leverage our existing preclinical and clinical data to identify other cancer types with high unmet medical need that we believe would benefit from BXCL701's novel potential mechanism of action.
-We are prioritizing indications where the immuno-suppressive microenvironment is driven by the potential molecular and cellular targets of BXCL701 and where the single agent activity of approved immune checkpoint inhibitors is limited.
-On September 4, 2019, we announced that the FDA granted Orphan Drug Designation for BXCL701 for the treatment of acute myeloid leukemia, and on January 26, 2021, BXCL701 received Orphan Drug Designation for the treatment of Soft Tissue Sarcoma.
+We are prioritizing indications where the immuno suppressive microenvironment is driven by the potential molecular and cellular targets of BXCL701 and where the single agent activity of approved immune checkpoint inhibitors is limited.

-In addition, we believe BXCL701, if successfully developed and approved, may provide a platform for combination with immunotherapy modalities that go beyond the currently approved immune checkpoint agents that target the PD-1/PD-L1 axis.
+We believe that BXCL701, if successfully developed and approved, may provide a platform for combination with immunotherapy modalities that go beyond the currently approved immune checkpoint agents that target the PD 1/PD L1 axis.
 Following our proof-of-concept trials, we plan to conduct clinical trials covering a broad range of additional combinations with other immunotherapy agents, including:

-- immune checkpoint inhibitors (other than PD-1/PD-L1); - cellular therapies (CAR-T and chimeric antigen receptor natural killer cells);
+• immune checkpoint inhibitors (other than PD-1/PD-L1);

+- cellular therapies (CAR-T and chimeric antigen receptor natural killer cells);

-- therapeutic vaccines; and - ADCC driven monoclonal antibodies.
+- therapeutic vaccines; and

+- ADCC driven monoclonal antibodies.